ReadShade/ReadShade/source/depth3d/hardwareguides/viture.rst

 VITURE
 ======

-VITURE is a leading brand in the AR glasses market, offering a unique gaming experience.
-This guide is designed to help you set up your VITURE Gen 1 Glasses with SuperDepth3D, depending on your GPU.
+VITURE is a top brand in AR glasses, providing a special gaming experience.
+This guide will help you set up your VITURE Gen 1 Glasses with SuperDepth3D, based on your graphics card (GPU).

 .. figure:: images/viture1.jpg